Sharing Services Global Corpor - GuruFocus.com

-PLANO, TX / ACCESSWIRE / May 8, 2023 / (via IBN) - Sharing Services Global Corporation (OTCQB:SHRG) (the "Company") announces that its wholly owned subsidiary The Happy Co., a leading producer and distributor of nootropic, functional beverage products focusing on health and wellness, just concluded a successful virtual event.
-The Happy Co.'s Spring Kickoff Virtual Event was recently held on April 22 and was very well received.
-Attendees were treated to two hours of impactful training, the launch of a new tool, newly branded product packaging for the latest addition to the product portfolio plus so much more.
+PLANO, TX / ACCESSWIRE / May 10, 2023 / (via IBN) - Sharing Services Global Corporation (OTCQB:SHRG) (the "Company") today announces that its wholly owned subsidiary The Happy Co., a leading producer and distributor of nootropic, functional beverage products with a focus on health and wellness, has launched a new product called PerX.
+PerX is more than just a delicious pick-me-up beverage; this refreshing nootropic energy drink, PerX™ Berry Blast, delivers the ultimate mental focus and energy consumers need - and, of course, that proprietary dose of happy The Happy Co. is known for - so customers can get the most out of their day!

-"The recent Spring Kickoff Virtual Event was well attended," said John "JT" Thatch, CEO of SHRG.
-"I was very encouraged by the attendees' reaction to the training, new tools and a new product announcement.
-This event showed the energy for growth we have planned in the coming months."

-Taylor Worre, vice president of field development at The Happy Co., added: "The training at this event was exceptional.
-Engagement was at an all-time high and the event attendees were especially lively in the chat roll as the new video was introduced."
+"This tasty drink delivers ultimate mental focus and healthy, happy energy to the ‘X' power!" said John "JT" Thatch, CEO of SHRG.
+"We're talking, exponentially better!
+Plus."

 For more information, visit www.thehappyco.com.